 Minerals required in small amounts (trace minerals) are considered micronutrients.
 They include chromium, copper, fluoride, iodine, iron, manganese, molybdenum, selenium, and zinc.
 Except for chromium, all of these minerals are incorporated into enzymes or hormones required in metabolism.
 Chromium helps the body keep blood sugar levels normal.
 Trace minerals such as arsenic, cobalt, fluoride, nickel, silicon, and vanadium, which may be essential in animal nutrition, have not been established as requirements in human nutrition.
 Fluoride helps stabilize the mineral content of bones and teeth by forming a stable compound with calcium and thus helps prevent tooth decay.
 All trace minerals are toxic at high levels, and some (arsenic, nickel, and chromium) can cause cancer.

 Some vitamins (such as vitamins C and E) and minerals (such as selenium) act as antioxidants, as do other substances in fruits and vegetables (such as beta-carotene).
 Antioxidants protect cells against damage by free radicals, which are by-products of the normal activity of cells.
 Free radicals readily participate in chemical reactions—some useful to the body and some not—and are thought to contribute to such disorders as heart and blood vessel disorders and cancer.
 People who eat enough fruits and vegetables, which are rich in antioxidants, are less likely to develop heart and blood vessel disorders and certain cancers.
 However, whether these benefits are due to antioxidants, other substances in the fruits and vegetables, or other factors is not known.

-Last full review/revision July 2008 by Margaret-Mary G. Wilson, MD
+Last full review/revision December 2014 by Adrienne Youdim, MD